-Boston Rueda was started in the early 2000s by Rueda de Casino dancers in the Boston area who were interested in dancing together, learning new moves, performing, etc.
+Boston Rueda started in the early 2000s by dancers in the Boston area who were interested in dancing together, learning new moves, practicing, performing, etc.

-José Barretto ran Boston Rueda for many years – thank you José!
-Now as José has stepped away, we decided to bring Boston Rueda back, both teaching and dancing Rueda de Casino.
-José still has a super-useful site for Rueda callers which can be found here.
+José Barretto organized and taught Boston Rueda for many years – thank you José!
+Although José has retired, our group is keeping the Boston Rueda spirit alive with teaching and dancing Rueda.
+(José still has a super-useful site for Rueda callers, which can be found here.)

 Our team: